Enterprise-CMCS/eAPD/docs/api-configuration.md

     * `development` - used during development (surprise!).
 If you're developing with Docker, this gets set by the Docker config.
     * `test` - used during testing, eventually.
 Not used right now.
-    * `staging` - used in our cloud staging environment.
+    * `production` - used in our staging and production environments.
   * **default**: development

 * ### `SESSION_SECRET`